Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 - AZ, CA, FL, LA, TX

 The Ruby Red is America's favorite grapefruit.
-If you enjoy the flavor and health benefits of grapefruit, but dread the tedious work of cutting it up and removing the seeds, then you'll love this grapefruit tree.
-The fruit is seedless!
-It's also easy to peel, to prepare and enjoy...especially since you can now harvest right from home.
+If you enjoy the flavor and health benefits of grapefruit but dread the tedious work of cutting it up and removing the seeds, then you'll love this grapefruit tree.
+The fruit is seedless, easy to peel, prepare and enjoy...especially since you can now harvest right from home.

-Ruby Red Grapefruits are self-fertile.
+Ruby Red Grapefruit Trees are self-fertile.
 You will get fruit with only one plant.
-However, adding an additional Ruby Red Grapefruit will drastically increase the size of your crop.
+However, adding an additional Ruby Red Grapefruit Tree will drastically increase the size of your crop.

 Customer Reviews & Photos